 The selection and programming of dataloggers is the responsibility of the user.
-Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the LPO2 are available.
+Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SRA01 are available.

-In case programming for similar instruments is available, this can typically also be used.
-LP02 can usually be treated in the same way as other thermopile pyranometers.
+In case programming for similar instruments is available, this can in general also be used.
+SRA01 can usually be treated as two single thermopile pyranometers.
 Pyranometers usually have the same programming as heat flux sensors.